peterhinch/micropython-async/htu21d/README.md

 A breakout board is available from [Sparkfun](https://www.sparkfun.com/products/12064).

-This driver was derived from the Pyboard specific driver [here](https://github.com/manitou48/pyboard/blob/master/htu21d.py).
+This driver was derived from the synchronous Pyboard-specific driver [here](https://github.com/manitou48/pyboard/blob/master/htu21d.py).
 It is designed to be multi-platform and uses `uasyncio` to achieve asynchronous (non- blocking) operation.
-In most applications temperature and humidity values vary slowly.
-The driver maintains its `temperature` and `humidity` bound variables as a non-blocking background task.
+The driver maintains `temperature` and `humidity` bound variables as a non-blocking background task.
 Consequently reading the values is effectively instantaneous.

 ###### [Main README](../README.md)